BuildingSync/bsyncr-server/README.md

 - Create CHANGELOG in GitHub, paste in updates into CHANGELOG.md.
 Use semantic versioning for the next version.
 - Run `pre-commit` locally
 - Format the R files
-- Open `bysync-server.Rproj` in RStudio
+- Open `bsyncr-server.Rproj` in RStudio
 - In RStudio, format all the R files by running the following commands in RStudio

 ```R